RahulKumar-98/osticket-prereqs/README.md

 <img width="1899" height="445" alt="25" src="https://github.com/user-attachments/assets/abccfdf0-3a63-4bce-bd79-f70087a9ff2c" />

 <p>
 Lastly, we can navigate to our OsTicket browser by doing the following steps.
-First, navigate back to the IIS Manager home page and click on the drop down named "osticket-vmd" -> click on the "Sites" dropdown -> click on the "Default Web Site" drop down -> click on the "osTicket" tab.
+First, navigate back to the IIS Manager home page and click on the drop-down named "osticket-vmd" -> click on the "Sites" drop-down -> click on the "Default Web Site" drop-down -> click on the "osTicket" tab.
 From here we will click on "Browse*:80 (http)" located on the far right side under "Manage Folder" and "Browse Folder".
 This opens up the following link on your VM's default browser (http://localhost/osTicket/).
 </p>
 <br />

 <img width="1245" height="622" alt="26" src="https://github.com/user-attachments/assets/8f80aa5e-319e-43f6-865d-50eb0e74cd4b" />

 <p>
-You may now press continue on the browser and configure relative System settings, Admin User settings, and Database Settings.
+You may now press continue on the browser and configure the relevant System settings, Admin User settings, and Database Settings.
 OsTicket installation has now been completed.
 </p>
 <br />